- Marc Saner spoke on the role of boundary organizations at the Canadian Science Policy Conference (CSPC), November 2017, Ottawa.

 - Third Annual Conference of VIRI – Arizona State University, May 15-17, 2017.

 - Marc Saner gave a formal lecture for VIRI’s collection in May 2017 in Arizona: The Trouble with Emerging Technologies: Solutions to the Collingridge Dilemma (13′)

 Heather Douglas has an essay, The Bitter Aftertaste of Technical Sweetness in a new edition of Frankenstein, published by MIT Press, May 2017.
-In the essay, she compares the experience of scientists at Los Alamos to the fictional experience of Dr. Frankenstein, and finds revealing parallels.

 - Heather Douglas (with support from Rachel Ankeny) and Marc Saner presented on the topic Social Responsibility in Science From the Inside Out at the Annual Meeting of the AAAS in Boston (February 19, 2017).
 Video.

 - Marc Saner gave the talk The Trouble with Emerging Technologies at the uOttawa Centre for International Policy Studies on January 13, 2017.

 - Heather Douglas gave a lecture on Responsible Research and Innovation in Heather Douglas, University of WaterlooDemocratic Societies as part of the Scientific World Conceptions Summer Institute at the Institut Wiener Kreis (University of Vienna) on Science, Values, and Democracy (July 4–15, 2016).